marwaybs/robots/README.md

 # Interview Excercise

 ## Problem Description

-A solution for the excercise found at https://weeverapps.github.io/interviews/robot.html
+The excercise can be found at: https://weeverapps.github.io/interviews/robot.html

 ## Solution